jcmgray/quimb/docs/basics.rst

     >>> IIIXXIIIII.shape
     (1024, 1024)

 For more advanced tensor constructions, such as reversing and interleaving identities within operators :py:func:`~quimb.core.pkron` can be used:

 .. code-block:: py3

     >>> dims = [2] * 3
     >>> XZ = pauli('X') & pauli('Z')
-    >>> ZIX = pkron(op, dims, inds=[2, 0])  # now acts with Z on first spin, and X on 3rd
+    >>> ZIX = pkron(op, dims, inds=[2, 0])

+``ZIX`` would then act with Z on first spin, and X on 3rd.

 Removing Objects - Partial Trace
 ================================

 To remove, or ignore, certain parts of a quantum state the partial trace function :func:`~quimb.core.partial_trace` (aliased to :func:`~quimb.core.ptr`) is used.
 Here, the internal dimensions of a state must be supplied as well as the indicies of which of these subsystems to *keep*.

 For example, if we have a random system of 10 qubits (hilbert space of dimension ``2**10``), and we want just the reduced density matrix describing the first and last spins:

 .. code-block:: py3